-Even the thorniest challenges can be expected and mitigated against.
+Say that even the thorniest challenges can be expected and mitigated against.

 - Disruptive volunteers: You can assume that most volunteers will be inexperienced.
 Setting clear expectations well in advance of the exercise can help.
 If you are working with young survivor volunteers, you can explain during the briefing how important it is for them to remain "in character" during the exercise and that the exercise Facilitators and Evaluators are authorized to remove anyone who is disrupting the exercise. - Inadequately prepared actors: Everyone participating in the exercise is playing a role.
-Having thoroughly developed role-playing instructions is important, but those experienced in conducting operations-based exercises should not be shy about coaching someone in his or her role. - Unforeseen weather: An exercise can be hampered by unforeseen weather, yet even bad weather can be mitigated with shelters/tents and warm drinks.
-It may be smart to select a rain date in advance. - Pace too slow: The average CERT full-scale operations-based exercise runs 3-6 hours.
+Having thoroughly developed role-playing instructions is important, but those experienced in conducting operations-based exercises should not be shy about coaching someone in his or her role.

+INSTRUCTOR GUIDANCE CONTENT • Unforeseen weather: An exercise can be hampered by unforeseen weather, yet even bad weather can be mitigated with shelters/tents and warm drinks.
+It may be smart to select a rain date in advance. • Pace too slow : The average CERT full-scale operations-based exercise runs 3-6 hours.
 That time does not account for briefing, breaks, and hot wash.
 When all is accounted for, an exercise can take nearly a full day.
 A Facilitator is responsible for implementing the messages/events developed by the Design Team as well as deciding when to accelerate the speed of the exercise.

-MECHANICS OF EXERCISE SWAPS

-The progress made in this module on developing an exercise for a partner team is just part of the task.

-Going forward, the Design Teams will take the documentation developed in the module and continue to develop it.
-This will involve several more planning sessions for each team.

-The CERT Program Manager or representative will assist by reviewing the exercise design and documentation and providing input and approval of the exercise plan, but it will be up to each Design Team to schedule its planning sessions.
+Mechanics of Exercise Swaps Mechanics of Exercise Swaps Meetings and communication Roles and responsibilities Documents and information to be exchanged Explain that the progress made in this module on developing an exercise for a partner team is just part of the task.
+Say that, going forward, the Design Teams will take the documentation developed in the module and continue to develop it.
+This will involve several more planning Display Slide 50 sessions for each team.
+Emphasize that the CERT Program Manager or Identify who the individual assisting the Design Teams will be.
+It might be the CERT Program Manager or another CERT program representative. representative will assist by reviewing the exercise design and documentation and providing input and approval of the exercise plan, but it will be up to each Design Team to schedule its planning sessions.

-BEST PRACTICES (CONTINUED)

-Several items need to be accomplished by the Design Team in consultation with the CERT Program Manager or representative:

-- Scheduling of the exercise date, the facility or neighborhood area, equipment, refreshments, etc. - Arranging for the facility or facilities to be part of exercise play.
-A neighborhoodbased exercise could require contacting numerous households in the Player Team's area to inform them of the exercise and get permission to stage exercise activities in the area. - Assigning roles and responsibilities

-Other items may be accomplished with assistance from the CERT Program Manager or representative:

-- Arranging for volunteer survivors - Conducting a tabletop walk-through of the exercise plan to plug holes - Meeting with exercise staff, in particular Facilitators and Evaluators, prior to the exercise and on the day of the exercise

-The Design Team can expect the CERT program to provide the following after content has been developed by the Design Team:

-- Sending directions and instructions to players and volunteers

-- Copying briefing guides and forms

-- Preparing maps and signage
+INSTRUCTOR GUIDANCE CONTENT PM, P. 44 Review with participants the list in the Participant Manual.
+Say that several items need to be accomplished by the Design Team in consultation with the CERT Program Manager or representative: Scheduling of the exercise date, the facility or neighborhood area, equipment, refreshments, etc. • Arranging for the facility or facilities to be part of exercise play.
+A neighborhood-based exercise could require contacting numerous households in the Player Team's area to inform them of the exercise and get permission to stage exercise activities in the area.
+Assigning roles and responsibilities Explain that other items may be accomplished with assistance from the CERT Program Manager or representative: Arranging for volunteer survivors Conducting a tabletop walk-through of the exercise plan to plug holes Meeting with exercise staff, in particular Facilitators and Evaluators, prior to the exercise and on the day of the exercise Emphasize that the Design Team can expect the CERT program to provide the following after content has been developed by the Design Team: Sending directions and instructions to players and volunteers Copying briefing guides and forms Preparing maps and signage Be sure to specify other assistance, resources or materials that the CERT program will provide to Design Teams conducting an exercise for Player Teams.

-REPORT YOUR RESULTS